-Review of activities 2017
+Review of activities 2022

-- The total number of pages published was 16% below target (7% below target in 2016).
-The practice of including a different full-colour illustration on the outside cover each month was continued, together with a full-colour ContentSnapshot preview of every article.
+- As usual, original research articles comprised the bulk of the journal, with 119 being published in 2022 (128 in 2021).
+The total number of pages published was 27% below the available maximum (17% below in 2021).
+The practice of including a different full colour illustration on the outside cover each month was continued, together with a full colour Content Snapshot preview of every article.
 The publication of the journal remained in the hands of Oxford University Press.

 - AoB PLANTS, also with Oxford University Press, maintained its high quality of production and level of service to authors.
 The journal published 63 articles in 2022, across 684 pages (80 and 880 in 2021) and continued to levy Article Processing Charges, with eight exemptions being awarded (six in 2021).
 In 2022 its total revenue decreased 41% below that of the previous year (27% increase in 2021).